 When nerves come into play, it’s easy to ramble.
 The best way to keep nerves at bay is to thoroughly prepare answers to potential interview questions, with a strong supply of specific, relevant examples to back them up.
 This will stop you having to search frantically through your bank of experiences.
 Resorting to examples that involve something your team achieved, instead of something you did, can be damaging and cause you to go off-topic without realising.

 In the life sciences industry, several interview questions will require technical and role-specific examples to demonstrate that you can carry out certain tasks successfully.
 This is the case with many scientific/laboratory, quality assurance and engineering roles.
 Therefore, it’s important to have these prepared and well-rehearsed so that you don’t miss any vital opportunities to sell yourself.
-A good way to avoid this is using the STAR technique.
+A good way to avoid this is by using the STAR technique.

-For more career advice on how to prepare for your life science job interview, please visit our page where you will find many blogs on interviewing or, if you are a contractor, feel free to download our interview guidebook.
+For more career advice on how to prepare for your life science job interview, please visit our career advice page where you will find many blogs on interviewing or, if you are a contractor, feel free to download our interview guidebook.